 The Flirts: The Disco and Hi-NRG Hitmakers

-The Flirts are an American female vocal group, masterminded by producer Bobby Orlando, known for their infectious dance-pop and Hi-NRG sound.
-Originating from New York City in the early 1980s, the group achieved notable success in the U.S. dance charts and became a cult phenomenon in European discotheques.
+The Flirts are an American female vocal group, masterminded by producer Bobby "O" Orlando, known for their infectious synth-driven dance music.
+Originating from New York City, the project achieved notable success in the early 1980s with a string of club hits, particularly in Europe where their singles frequently charted.

 Early career